George Washington University School of Nursing: Facilities

-At the VSTC campus, GW Nursing offers students the access to the Simulation Learning and Innovation Center, including three clinical simulations spaces, covering more than 10,000 square feet, which are used for medical training.
+At the VSTC campus, GW Nursing offers students the access to the Simulation Learning and Innovation Center, including three clinical simulations spaces, covering more than 20,000 square feet, which are used for medical training.

 Organization and administration

-The school's Founding Dean was Jean Johnson, who was succeeded by the School of Nursing's current dean Pamela R. Jeffries.
-In 2016, Jeffries was awarded the Mary Adelaide Nutting Award for Outstanding Leadership in Nursing Education by the National League for Nursing (NLN).
+The school's founding dean was Jean Johnson, who was succeeded by Pamela R. Jeffries.
+Dean Jeffries left GW in 2021 and was succeeded by Dean Susan Kelly-Weeder in 2023.